armand0e/BakkesLeague/README.md

     - Navigate to Rocket League in your library

-    - Click the settings icon and navigate to properties
+    - Click the settings icon

+    - Navigate to properties

     - Scroll to the bottom and paste the following line into launch parameters: